yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-migration/index.md

 </div>
 </article>

-We are just reorganizing things internally and it will not have `any` impact for you, as end users.
+We are just reorganizing things internally and it will not have `any` impact for you, as end-users.
-With this slight reorganization, instead of multiple branches we will now have a single stable branch.
+With this slight reorganization, instead of multiple branches, we will now have a single stable branch.
 This will make it easier for new users to use yuzu.
+And with this new release channel, you will still get the same regular `new updates` and `bug fixes` that you've come to expect with the Canary builds.

 Also, with the new release channel, we've migrated our CI from `Travis CI & Appveyor CI` to `Azure Dev Ops`.
 `Azure Dev Ops` is a free and reliable service provided by Microsoft.